HomeRight ArrowEducation

 Judge: Adam B. Abelson

 Kalshi appealed to the 4th Circuit.
 Neal Katyal, the former acting Solicitor General, is representing Kalshi.
 Oral arguments are tentatively scheduled for May 5–8, 2026.
-Maryland has agreed not to enforce its ban during the appeal.
+If the 4th Circuit sides with Maryland (contradicting the 3rd Circuit), it would create the circuit split that triggers Supreme Court review.

 Kalshi has also filed federal preemption suits against regulators in:

 • Connecticut DCP — Filed Dec 2025.
-Judge paused enforcement against Kalshi.
 Oral arguments held Feb 11, 2026.
 Awaiting ruling.
+CFTC sued Connecticut on Apr 2 to block enforcement.

 » Return to top «